-A. The ejected player must leave the player area and may not return for the remainder of the game.

-B. If the player refuses to leave the player area:

-i.
-The player's team must assist in escorting the player away from the player area.

-ii.
-If the player persists in refusing to leave or becomes dangerous, the head referee may end the game resulting in a forfeit for the fouling player's team.

-C. The referee may require the player to leave the vicinity of the pitch.

-D. Ejected players must not re-enter the player area or communicate with anyone inside the player area.

-i.
-This rule does not prohibit the ejected player from cheering for their team.

-E. If the ejected player was in play, the team must substitute a player in for the fouling player.

-i.
-If the ejected player had no penalty time and there is no eligible substitute that conforms to the gender maximum rule, a team may play a player down instead of substituting.

-a.
-If this would leave a position without at least one player, another player in play must change to the position and location of the ejected player.

-F. If the ejected player had any penalty time assessed that had not been fully served, their substitute must serve the remainder of the penalty time.

-i.
+- A. The ejected player must leave the player area and may not return for the remainder of the game. - B. If the player refuses to leave the player area: - i.
+The player's team must assist in escorting the player away from the player area. - ii.
+If the player persists in refusing to leave or becomes dangerous, the head referee may end the game resulting in a forfeit for the fouling player's team. - C. The referee may require the player to leave the vicinity of the pitch. - D. Ejected players must not re-enter the player area or communicate with anyone inside the player area. - i.
+This rule does not prohibit the ejected player from cheering for their team. - E. If the ejected player was in play, the team must substitute a player in for the fouling player. - F. If the ejected player had any penalty time assessed that had not been fully served, their substitute must serve the remainder of the penalty time. - i.
 If the ejected player was not in play, then the speaking captain must designate a player on the pitch to go to the penalty box and serve that time.

-ii.
-If the player was serving time for their own penalty and was ejected with a red card, the remaining time for the previous penalty is waived, and only the two minutes for the red card are served.

-- Penalty: speaking captain blue card-illegally communicating with people in the player area as an ejected player - Penalty: forfeit-persistently refusing to leave the player area after being ejected - Penalty: forfeit-endangering others after being ejected
+Penalty: speaking captain blue card-illegally communicating with people in the player area as an ejected player.

+Penalty: forfeit-persistently refusing to leave the player area after being ejected.

+Penalty: forfeit-endangering others after being ejected.